Mpowa-IO/Documents/Whitepaper.md

 ##### Solution: Social protection systems, appropriately nationally implemented for all.
-Equal rights to economic resources and access to basic services, ownership and control over land and other forms
+Equal rights to economic resources and access to basic services, ownership and control over land and other forms.

 ##### Relevant indicators for Mpowa: